SupachaiTho/node-todo-api/README.md

 # node-todo-api
 REST API and Authetication for todo application available on https://young-plains-28021.herokuapp.com

-This application was created via NodeJS
+This application was build via NodeJS

 ## API
 ### POST